Tuesday, 4/22: Homework, Work on Essay

 9. The roots of this word meant “driven back.”

-10. The roots of this word meant “to elevate.”
+10. The roots of this word meant “high up or to elevate.”

-11. (4) We were ______(ed) by her decision to go on ______ _______(s) right before a major test, and as we thought, the results were ______.
+12. (3) We were ______(ed) by her decision to go on ______ _______(s) right before a major test, and as we thought, the results were <recent vocab word for +1>.

 Essay Work: